We want to make sure patients, their families and carers, have access to as much information as possible before they come for their first appointment.

 Your oncologist and others in the health care team, will review your treatment regularly.

-Therapeutic Radiographers specialise in the treatment of cancer using high-energy x-rays.
-They are trained to deliver treatment but will also care for you each day when you go for treatment, including providing information, advice and support to help with your physical and emotional needs during treatment.
+They will also care for you each day when you come to the department, providing information, advice and support to help with your physical and emotional needs during your treatment.

 Oncology Nurses look after you during your treatment.
 They can offer advice and support, and provide any nursing care you may need.

-Clinical Scientists provide a scientific support service for radiotherapy and help ensure the safety and accuracy of treatment delivery.
-They are involved in all aspects from the amount of radiation a patient needs, how this is calculated, to the best way to deliver this and measure what is being delivered.
-They are also key to service developments and introducing new techniques that improve treatment accuracy and outcomes for patients.
+Clinical Scientists provide a scientific and technical support service for radiotherapy.
+This is to ensure the safety and accuracy of treatment delivery.
+They are involved in all aspects from how much radiation a patient needs and how this is calculated, to agreeing the best way to deliver treatment and measuring what is delivered.

 We're always looking for ways to improve our patients' experiences of coming for radiotherapy.